wechaty/wechaty/README.md

 ### 3. Switch Protocol(Puppet)

-Wechaty is very powerful that it can run with different protocols.
+Wechaty is very powerful that it can run over different protocols.
 You can specify the protocol by set the environment variable `WECHATY_PUPPET` to different puppet provider.

 Currently we support the following puppet providers: